Fire making: Percussion

 A fire striker or firesteel when hit by a hard, glassy stone such as quartz, jasper, agate or flint cleaves small, hot, oxidizing metal particles that can ignite tinder.
 The steel should be high carbon, non-alloyed, and hardened.
 Similarly, two pieces of iron pyrite or marcasite when struck together can create sparks.

 The use of flint in particular became the most common method of producing flames in pre-industrial societies (see also fire striker).
 Travelers up to the late 19th century would often use self-contained kits known as tinderboxes to start fires.

 Some fire-starting systems use a ferrocerium rod and a hard scraper to create hot sparks by manually scratching the ferro rod with a knife or sharp object to ignite man-made or natural tinder.
-Fire starters based upon ferrocerium are popular with bushcraft hobbyists and survivalists.
+Fire starters based upon ferrocerium are popular with Woodcraft practitioners, bushcraft hobbyists and survivalists.
 Similar sparking devices have a built-in striking blade which provides an easy method for sparking with one hand.
 Another common type has the ferro rod attached to a magnesium bar that can be scraped with a knife to make a powdered tinder that will burn for a few seconds.

 Hiking stores sell both magnesium starters, firelighter blocks, and other specialist tinder.

 Lighters

-Lighters typically use a percussion-type sparking device to ignite gas/liquid fuels such as butane or naphtha/gasoline.
+Lighters typically use a percussion-type sparking device to ignite gaseous or liquid fuels such as butane, naphtha, or gasoline.
 These are simple to light, often using a wheel mechanism that when spun with the thumb creates friction on the internal rod of ferrocerium "flint" and throws a shower of white-hot sparks into the gas or wick.
 Alternately, an electric spark ignites the fuel.
 With almost 2 billion lighters sold each year, this is the most popular means to light fires today.

 Compression of air

-A fire piston ignites a combustible substance that holds an ember (e.g. charcloth) by rapid compression of air.
+A fire piston ignites a combustible substance by rapid compression of air.
 Similar to how a Diesel engine works, rapid compression of air heats the interior to 400–700 °F, well above the tinder's autoignition temperature.
+Tinder that holds an ember such as charcloth must be used.
+After compression, the piston is opened quickly and the ember is transferred to a larger pile of tinder.